MishraNehal/BikeDemand_ARIMA_Project/README.md

 ## Local Deployment

-1. Clone the repository and ensure `arima_bike_model.pkl` is present
+1. Clone the repository and ensure `hour.csv` is present in the root folder for live model training
 2. Run the Flask app:
 ```bash
 python app.py